Last Updated on by

 Cons of the Hue Bloom

-- Requires Significant Initial Investment: The Bloom isn’t cheap, with a start kit featuring two lights and the Bridge for $190 (check here).
-However, if you already have the bridge, you can pick up a single unit for around $60 (check here for latest).
+- Requires Significant Initial Investment: The Bloom isn’t cheap, with a start kit featuring two lights and the Bridge (check here).
+However, if you already have the bridge, you can pick up a single unit (check here for latest).
 Even so, now Philips has established its brand, it should be looking to get more realistic with its pricing.

 - Works Best for iOS (right now): The Hue Bloom is designed to work with recent iOS devices, supporting those running iOS 8 including the iPhone 4 and iPad 2 and above.
 It also supports some higher-end Android devices.
 With Windows 10 Mobile out now, it would be good to see an app for those devices too.